How much does a bungalow extension cost?

 - Architect and structural engineer fees: Depending on the scope of your new extension it may be necessary to hire an architect or structural engineer to draw up detailed plans and help you make the most of your new space.
 Costs can be found in our guide to architect fees.

-- Size: A general rule of thumb is that the bigger your extension, the bigger the overall cost.
+- Size: The bigger your extension, the higher the overall cost.

 - Quality of materials: When planning your bungalow extension choosing higher quality materials will increase the quality of the job at an additional cost.